Derby North Middle School students help build an aircraft

 He says the airplane is still in the beginning stage of the building process, but it will be ready in May of 2020.

-If students want to see the finished aircraft, it will fly at the Jabar Airport at the end of next summer.
+If students want to see the finished aircraft, it will fly at the Jabara Airport at the end of next summer.

 To learn more information about how to sign up for the weekly build sessions, you can email McConnell Air Force at: 22ARW.STEM.XPX@us.af.mil.